 Map of parks & mammals held: https://drive.google.com/open?id=1mjRPbO82IdHc-KDe7vUY4rFd-1M&usp=sharing

-Hong Kongers enjoy unfettered Internet freedom the Great Firewall of China, but a proposed bill may threaten the freedom of expression online.
+Hong Kongers enjoy unfettered freedom outside the Great Firewall of China, but a proposed bill pushed by AmCham may threaten their freedom of expression online.

 What happens when you graduate in Hong Kong - and can't speak Chinese